 A malfunction at the Twin Oaks Valley Water Treatment Plant on April 21-22, 2019, resulted in a citation from the state Division of Drinking Water.
 The water in regional pipelines continued to be safe for all uses due to additional treatment processes that are in place.
 Corrective actions were taken immediately, and the lapse was reported to state regulators.
 The contractor has updated its operational procedures and installed additional monitoring equipment to prevent similar problems in the future.

-Click here to see if your home was in the affected service area.
+Click here to see if your h ome was in the affected service area.

 Haga clic aquí para saber si su hogar ha sido afectado.